RamlahAziz/react-task-tracker/README.md

-This is the version of the application with redux added
+This is the react version of the application at https://github.com/RamlahAziz/task-tracker-app

 ### `npm run build`